 The base of this cleanser is powdered milk which, if you’ve never made DIY skin care before may seem a bit strange.
 But here’s why it’s a wonderful base for your DIY facial cleanser.

-Milk contains fats that help draw dirt and oil without drying your skin out.
+Milk contains fats that help draw dirt and oil, without drying out your skin.

 It also contains an alpha hydroxy acid called lactic acid.
 Lactic acid helps smooth the skin by dissolving the bonds that hold dead skin cells together.